Koine Greek phonology: Loss of aspiration

 The aspirate breathing (aspiration, referring here to the phoneme //h//, which is usually marked by the rough breathing sign), which was already lost in the Ionic idioms of Asia Minor and the Aeolic of Lesbos (psilosis), later stopped being pronounced in Koine Greek.
-Incorrect or hypercorrect markings of assimilatory aspiration (i.e. un-aspirated plosive becomes aspirated before initial aspiration) in Egyptian papyri suggest that this loss was already under way in Egyptian Greek in the late 1st century BC.
-Transcriptions into foreign languages and consonant changes before aspirate testify that this transition must not have been generalized before the 2nd century AD, but transcriptions into Gothic show that it was at least well under way in the 4th century AD.
+Incorrect or hypercorrect markings of assimilatory aspiration (i.e. an unaspirated plosive becomes aspirated before initial aspiration) in Egyptian papyri suggest that the loss was already occurring in Egyptian Greek in the late 1st century BC.
+Transcriptions into foreign languages and consonant changes before aspirate testify that the transition must not have been generalized before the 2nd century AD, but transcriptions into Gothic show that it was at least well under way in the 4th century AD.

 Consonants

-Among consonants, β, δ, γ ζ, φ, θ and χ all shifted over the course of the Koine period, but there is disagreement regarding timing of sound changes, and likely varied by dialect.
+The consonants β, δ, γ ζ, φ, θ and χ all shifted over the course of the Koine period, but there is disagreement regarding timing of sound changes, and likely varied by dialect.

-The consonant ζ, which had probably a value of //zd// in Classical Attic (though some scholars have argued in favor of a value of //dz//, and the value probably varied according to dialects – see Zeta (letter) for further discussion), acquired the sound //z// that it still has in Modern Greek, seemingly with a geminate pronunciation //zz// at least between vowels.
-Attic inscriptions suggest that this pronunciation was already common by the end of the 4th century BC.
+The consonant ζ, which had probably a value of //zd// in Classical Attic (though some scholars have argued in favor of a value of //dz//, and the value probably varied according to dialects: see Zeta (letter) for further discussion), acquired the sound //z//, which it still has in Modern Greek, seemingly with a geminate pronunciation //zz// at least between vowels.
+Attic inscriptions suggest that this pronunciation was already common by the late 4th century BC.

 Horrocks agrees with Gignac on finding evidence that geminate consonants tended to simplify beginning from the 3rd century BC, as seen in their arbitrary use in less literate writing.
-However, degemination was not carried out universally, as seen where the South Italian, south-eastern and some Asia Minor dialects preserve double consonants.
+However, degemination was not carried out universally since southern Italian, south-eastern and some Asia Minor dialects preserve double consonants.